shaoxia57/RICA/README.md

          - `data/RICA_253k_axiom2set.jsonl`
     2. Human-Verified 10k data in json format
          - `data/RICA_10k_axiom2set.jsonl`
-    3. Test Data
-         - Easy test set (from human-verified generated set) : `data/easy_test_sentences.txt`
-         - Hard test set (from human-curated set) : `data/hard_test_sentences.txt`
-         - Joint test set : `data/joint_test_set/test_sentences.txt`

 3. Testing Models
-    - Besides the following scripts, we also prepared a Jupyter notebook in `experiments/Probing_Examples.ipynb` that use the most up-to-date Huggingface pipeline for masked word prediction.
+    - Besides the following scripts, we also prepared a Jupyter notebook in `Probing_Examples.ipynb` that use the most up-to-date Huggingface pipeline for masked word prediction.
     1. For zeroshot
         - BERT `experiments/eval_bert_zeroshot.py`